-The Company recognized income tax benefits of \$22.2 million and \$9.8 million for the three months ended October 31, 2017 and 2016, respectively.
-The increase in tax benefits for the three months ended October 31, 2017 was primarily due to the increase in the loss before taxes and an increase in tax benefits related to stock-based compensation from the adoption of ASU 2016-09 for the period, as compared to the same period a year ago.
-The effective tax rate of 71% for the three months ended October 31, 2017, differs from the statutory U.S. federal income tax rate of 35% mainly due to permanent differences for stock-based compensation, research and development credits, the tax rate differences between the United States and foreign countries, foreign withholding taxes, and certain non-deductible expenses including executive compensation.
+The Company recognized income tax expense of \$48.1 million and \$6.1 million for the three months ended January 31, 2018 and 2017, respectively.
+The increase in tax expense for the three months ended January 31, 2018 was primarily due to the impact of the Tax Act, including discrete tax expense of \$34.0 million related to the remeasurement of net deferred tax assets offset by the discrete tax benefit of \$5.4 million noted above.
+The effective tax rate of 1,880% for the three months ended January 31, 2018, differs from the statutory U.S. federal income tax rate of 26.9% mainly due to the tax expense recorded as a result of the remeasurement of deferred tax assets and release of valuation allowance, as well as permanent differences for stock-based compensation, including excess tax benefits, research and development credits, the tax rate differences between the United States and foreign countries, foreign withholding taxes, certain non-deductible expenses including executive compensation, and acquisition-related expenses.